 Developing our creative curriculum offer is an ongoing process in school.
-We are very fortunate to have a staff full of people with varying interests and the enthusiasm to want to explore different ways of engaging and inspiring our pupils.
-Underpinning all of that is understanding that we need to ensure the emotional health and well being of our pupils is nurtured.
+We are very fortunate to have staff with varying interests and the enthusiasm to explore different ways of engaging and inspiring our pupils.
+Our priority is ensuring the emotional health and well being of our pupils is nurtured.

 I am pretty like a princess,